Choosing the right disability insurance - 4 options

 Usually you cannot apply yourself for a mutual savings scheme.
 A member has to ask you to join.
 Every member has the right to veto the membership of a new member.

 If there are at least 20 members, the mutual savings scheme can start making donations.
 The amount of the commitment is calculated based on the average disability percentage (in Dutch).
 It is important that the mutual savings scheme grows to 50 members so that everyone can receive benefits in the event of multiple cases of illness.

 When you join a mutual savings scheme, you pay a registration fee, a monthly contribution, and you deposit a monthly amount into your own mutual savings scheme account.
 The board manages your account.
 Do you want a benefit of, for example, €1,500 per month in the event of illness?
 Then you deposit an average of €60 per month in addition to the contribution.
 The donation you receive cannot exceed your average net profit plus your fixed monthly business costs.
 You can show this with your annual records: income tax return or your annual financial statement.

 Do you wish to stop being a member of the mutual savings scheme?
 Then you will be reimbursed the amount still in your account, minus costs.

 You become ill

 If you cannot work due to illness, you must report this to the mutual savings scheme board.
 After 1 month waiting time, you will receive a small donation in your account from all participants.
 All those small donations together add up to the total amount you wish to receive.
-This income is tax-free (in Dutch), as it does not exceed the maximum amount of €2,274 you are allowed to receive tax-free from 1 person per year.
+This income is (in Dutch), as it does not exceed the maximum amount of €2,274 you are allowed to receive tax-free from 1 person per year.
 The deposits that you make into your mutual savings scheme account are not deductible.
 They are in effect your own savings.